All of this week we’re sharing some of our favourite painting tips & tricks with you!

 Here are some of our favourite posts about how to prepare your surfaces.

-How To Paint Over Gloss – If you want to paint of a gloss painted surface with emulsion this post is for you!
+How To Paint Over Gloss – If you want to paint over a gloss painted surface with emulsion this post is for you!

 Priming & Painting Walls – Here’s where we share our go-to method for painting freshly plastered walls.